 As many kids are, my daughter is OBSESSED with all things Outer Space.
 Rockets, planets, asteroids, you name it.
 So for her 8th birthday party, I decided to go all out on the Solar System theme.
 If you have a kid that loves Outer Space, this is the blog for you!
 Let's get started!

 Let's start with the planets for the cake topper.
 You can use all of these together on one cake like I did, or you can put each one individually on a cupcake.
 I used all of the papers listed above to create these planets.
 I used 100lb paper to make them nice and sturdy.
-To make things easier for you, CLICK HERE to be taken directly to the Cricut Design Space project.
-If you do not have a cricut, you can search for things like "planets," "solar system," "Mars," etc in your die-cutting machine's software to find similar images.
+To make your own, you can search for things like "planets," "solar system," "Mars," etc in your die-cutting machine's software to find similar images.

 I wanted my toppers to be double-sided, so I created two of each piece.
 For Saturn and Uranus (the ones with rings around them) I flipped the second copy so they would line up when you glue them back-to-back.